 This can also be true if you have pre-booked an excursion with reputable tour companies such as Viator, etc. However, sometimes, only a deposit is pre-paid and the balance is due at the time of your excursion.
 I have found this to be the case for many day pass resorts.

-It’s a good idea to keep your confirmation with you and read ALL of the details of the excursion carefully prior to your sailing.
+It’s a good idea to keep your confirmation with you and read ALL the details of the excursion carefully before your sailing.
 The confirmation provides important details regarding what is included in your excursions.
 Some excursions cover transportation, while others are completely inclusive of food, drinks, and activities.
 The confirmation will also include payment details if a deposit was paid.
 This will let you know if the final payment can be made with a credit card or must be in cash.

 Transportation

 When we travel to Cozumel, we enjoy spending the day at Paradise Beach.
-The current all-inclusive price is around $60 per person and we know that we can pay this fee with a credit card.
+The current all-inclusive price is around $60 per person, and we know that we can pay this fee with a credit card.
 Since we have cruised to Cozumel many times, we now skip the souvenirs, beach massages, etc. So, our cash needs for Cozumel will be the taxi transportation to and from the day resort and tips for our server at the resort.

-If your plan is to walk around the port and explore the town, you may not need cash for a taxi but you may choose to buy your local souvenirs with cash.
+If your plan is to walk around the port and explore the town, you may not need cash for a taxi, but you may choose to buy your local souvenirs with cash.

 A note about credit card companies – Most do not require you to set a travel notice any longer which is nice.
 However, I do recommend traveling with two cards just in case you have an issue with one of your cards.
 Additionally, most credit cards, especially those with travel rewards do not have any foreign transaction fees.
 Make sure your card does NOT charge these fees prior to your trip.